lucidrains/x-transformers/README.md

 <img src="./images/rotary.png" width="500px"></img>

 Developed in Beijing, this new technique quickly gained interest in the NLP circles.
 In short, it allows you to endow the transformer with relative positional embeddings at the cost of no learned parameters.
 You apply a rotary operation to the queries and keys prior to their dot product in attention.
-It is highly effective and it is recommended you have this on whenever there is implicit order in your input.
+The big idea is injecting positions through rotations.

 ```python
 import torch